 DETERMINANT INDICATOR SCORE COMMENTS 6.
 Has the school done a walk through to identify and prioritize hazards for the population and visitors?
-[YES = 1; NO = 0] 1 At the time of the assessment, the school had recently been assessed to determine hazards for the school population, visitors or vulnerable groups.
+[YES = 1; NO = 0] 0 As the time of the assessment, no walk through had been done.
+However, there is a running list of repairs maintained by the Principal that is reported to the Ministry of Education.
 7. Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
-[YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management (including security and ancillary).
+[YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management.
 Information and Skills 8.
 Have staff received training in emergency/disaster management?
-[YES = 1; NO = 0] 1 All teachers trained in first aid.
-One teacher was in the process of becoming an EMT.
-9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 1 Yes, the school participates in drills and simulations including CaribWave.
+[YES = 1; NO = 0] 1 All teachers are trained and there are plans to train the other staff members.
+9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 0 At the time of the assessment, no drills had been conducted in the last two years.
 10. Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 Yes, the school has also functioned as a triage in recent years.
-However, while they have first aid kits, they require additional materials.
+[YES = 1; NO = 0] 1 The school has fire extinguishers and first aid kits and all teachers are trained in first aid in order to manage an event.
 11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 Yes, the school has storage tanks with adequate water supply.
 Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Yes, the school has installed metred taps.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, the school harvests rainwater for use in cleaning/bathrooms.
-14. Does the school employ energy conservation/efficiency mechanisms?[YES = 1; NO = 0] 1 Yes, the school has implemented LED bulbs in some sections of the school.
+Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
+13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, the school harvests rainwater for irrigation.
+14. Does the school employ energy conservation/efficiency mechanisms?[YES = 1; NO = 0] 1 Yes, the school is actively swapping over to LED bulbs.
+At the time of the assessment, they had completed the hallways and the lab.